Portrait of Jennie: Plot

-Eben encounters Jennie at intermittent intervals.
-Strangely, she appears to be growing up much more rapidly than is possible.
-He soon falls in love with her but is puzzled by the fact that she seems to be experiencing events that he discovers took place many years previously as if they had just happened.
-Eventually he learns the truth about Jennie and though inevitable tragedy ensues, she continues to be an inspiration to Eben's life and art, and his career makes a remarkable upturn, commencing with his portrait of Jennie.
+Eben again encounters Jennie intermittently.
+Strangely, she appears to be growing up much more rapidly than is humanly possible.
+He soon falls deeply in love with her, but is puzzled by the fact that she seems to be experiencing events which occurred several decades earlier as if they had just happened.
+He follows clues in an old newspaper that Jennie gave him, and learns that her parents were trapeze performers who had died in a tragic stage accident.